 Camera & Lenses

 I’m not going to go through every little, obscure item, just the equipment that I use most.
 My first camera was hand-me-down Canon AE-1, I still own my trusty 35 mm, and enjoy creatively experimenting with film from time to time.
 The first DSLR I used was a Nikon D80 and the kit lens that came with it, a 18-135 mm.
-Since then I have continued with Nikon, slowly upgrading and adding to my system as my abilities develop.
+Since then I have continued with Nikon, slowly upgrading and adding to my system as my needs change.